Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 `https://www.getpostman.com/`

-Use in lot of company and project.
+Used in lot of companies and projects.

- - Exportation of request/project to work with other people
+ - Exportation of requests/projects to work with other people
- - Manage environnement variable to easily setup your environnement
+ - Manage environment variable to easily setup your environment
- - Manage account to save project on cloud
+ - Manage account to save projects on cloud
- - Allow team works/projects
+ - Allows team works/projects

 --